-Create Your Mantra
+Create A Mantra

 Take some time to sit quietly and think about what your slogan should be.
 After they decide what they want your guiding principle to be, find a quote from someone else.
 Or create a quote that represents that philosophy.
 Usually, a short, powerful statement is best.

 Mantra Lyrics Examples

 “I am the change”, “Just live”, “In me I trust”, “Live, love, laugh”, “Carpe diem”, “Yesterday is not today”, “I can and I will”, and, “I write my destiny”.

 After they decide on their saying, write it down and read it often.

 Taking some time each day to integrate your mantra into your daily life is especially helpful.
 That it becomes part of who you are and how you live your life.